gauri0508/AI-Meet-Buddy/README.md

 1. Check the console for error messages
 2. Verify your environment variables
 3. Ensure MongoDB is running
-4. Check your Hugging Face API key
+4. Check your Gemini Face API key

 ## 🔮 Future Enhancements